cryptopunksnotdead/punks.readymade/NOTES.md

 - [ ] header converter for symbols - turn `+` into `_x_` or `_I_` or into `$` - why? why not? (check if `$` supported in ruby inline? - no, it's not possible)

+## Examples

+Add more .csv examples with hxl tags, see <https://tools.humdata.org/examples/hxl/>

 ### Use `$` in symbol for `+`